Professor and Chair, Social Medicine

 Professor, Health Policy and Management

 Adjunct Professor, Political Science

-BA 1989, Political Science, University of North Carolina - Chapel Hill
+BA 1989 Political Science, University of North Carolina at Chapel Hill

-Jonathan Oberlander is professor of Social Medicine and Health Policy & Management at the University of North Carolina-Chapel Hill.
+Jonathan Oberlander is professor and chair of Social Medicine and professor of Health Policy & Management at the University of North Carolina-Chapel Hill.
 He also holds an adjunct appointment in the Department of Political Science.
-His research interests include health care politics and policy, health care reform, Medicare, American politics, and public policy.
+His research and teaching interests include health care politics and policy, health care reform, Medicare, and American politics and public policy.

-In the School of Medicine, Dr. Oberlander teaches in the first-year Medicine & Society course and also teaches a seminar on health care policy to second-year medical students.
-In the Department of Health Policy & Management, he teaches courses on health care reform to masters, Ph.D., and DrPH students in the School of Public Health.
+In the School of Medicine, Dr. Oberlander teaches health care policy to medical students.
+In the Department of Health Policy & Management in the Gillings School of Global Public Health, he teaches courses on health care reform to Master’s, Ph.D., and DrPH students.

 Oberlander holds a Ph.D. and M.A. in political science from Yale University, and a B.A. in political science from the University of North Carolina-Chapel Hill.